vandat2614/DQN-FlappyBird/README.md

 - Loads a trained `.pt` model to evaluate the agent's performance in the environment.
 - Results are saved to `runs/eval/eval_log.json`
 - Evaluation parameters (e.g., number of episodes) are specified under the `evaluate` section of config
+- It’s recommended to set a `limit_score` in the `env` section of the config to prevent episodes from running indefinitely.
 ---

 ## 🎮 Test